 Tax treatment of GFVs

-Reduction of the taxable basis for any transfer without consideration (Articles 793 and 793 bis of the General Tax Code)
+Reduction in the taxable base for any free transfer (793 and 793 bis of the CGI [French General Tax Code])

-Conditions : holding for 2 years and conservation by the beneficiary for 5 years
+Conditions : held for more than 2 years and retained by the beneficiary for 5 years

-Donations (concluded before a notary) dating for more than 10 years will no longer have to be added back for inheritance purposes and will no longer be taken into account in assessing tax exemptions.
+Donations (made before a notary) prior to 10 years will no longer have to be reported to the estate and will not be taken into account for the assessment of the exemption.

 Reduction in the taxable basis (Article 885 H of the General Tax Code)